 The Kominsky Method is a Netflix comedy drama, telling the story of revered Hollywood acting coach Sandy Kominsky, and his agent Norman Newlander.
-Both are now in the last years of their careers, facing the difficulties of ageing – ill-health, adapting to the loss of loved ones, and feeling adrift in a changed world.
+Both are now in the last years of their careers, facing the difficulties of ageing – ill-health, adapting to the loss of loved ones, feeling adrift in a changed world.

 The main way Sandy tries to cope with these challenges is through his work.
 The Kominsky Method involves an actor facing up to personal life experience, even at its most painful, and using this self-awareness to bring authenticity to a role.
 This is a nod to “method acting” as taught by famous teachers like Konstantin Stanislavsky or Lee Strasberg.
 Ironically, however, our method acting coach isn’t actually very good at facing up to life experience.
 We see this in the first episodes, when Norman’s wife Eileen dies.
-Returning from the hospital, Sandy duly tells his students about his anguish at Eileen’s death, and explains that this is the kind of pain which actors can draw upon in their work.
+Returning from the hospital, Sandy duly tells his students about his anguish at Eileen’s death, explaining that this is the kind of pain which actors can draw upon in their work.
 Norman, who happens to be watching the class, objects to this use of personal tragedy as mere material for acting.
-We get the feeling that making the loss of Eileen into an acting resource, Sandy is not so much facing the pain of loss as trying to lessen its impact on him.
+We get the feeling that in making the loss of Eileen into an acting resource, Sandy is not so much facing the pain of loss as trying to lessen its impact on him.
 This fits with his behaviour leading up to Eileen’s death.
 Unable to deal with illness, he kept finding excuses not to visit her.

 Sandy Kominsky has reached a point of reckoning in his life, when it is becoming ever harder to hide from harsh reality.
 The days of taking his health for granted are over, just as his tendency to keep other people at arms length now risks the prospect of a lonely old age.
 It is time to face up to things.
 He thinks he has been doing this in his acting, when it has been a means of avoidance.